HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

 }
 ```

-Try running once again.
-You should see the tests running on Chrome and Firefox simultaneously, and the results reported separately on the command line.
+Try running once again.tests running on Chrome and Firefox should be seen simultaneously, and the results reported separately on the command line.